Slicer/Slicer/Docs/developer_guide/api.md

 Slicer core infrastructure is mostly implemented in C++ and it is made available in Python in the `slicer` namespace.
 Documentation of these classes is available at: http://apidocs.slicer.org/master/

+C++ classes are made available in Python using two mechanisms: PythonQt and VTK Python wrapper.
+They have a few slight differences:
+- Qt classes (class name starts with `q` or `Q`): for example, [qSlicerMarkupsPlaceWidget](http://apidocs.slicer.org/master/classqSlicerMarkupsPlaceWidget.html).
+These classes are all derived from QObject and follow [Qt conventions](https://www.qt.io/).
+They support properties, signals, and slots.
+- VTK classes (class name starts with `vtk`): for example, [vtkMRMLModelDisplayNode](http://apidocs.slicer.org/master/classvtkMRMLModelDisplayNode.html).
+These classes are all derived from vtkObject and follow [VTK conventions](https://vtk.org/).

 This documentation is generated using the Doxygen tool, which uses C++ syntax.
 The following rules can help in interpreting this documentation for Python:

-- Qt classes (class name starts with `q`): for example, [qSlicerMarkupsPlaceWidget](http://apidocs.slicer.org/master/classqSlicerMarkupsPlaceWidget.html)
-- VTK classes VTK classes (class name starts with `vtk`): for example, [vtkMRMLModelDisplayNode](http://apidocs.slicer.org/master/classvtkMRMLModelDisplayNode.html)
+- Public member functions: They can be accessed as `objectName.memberFunctionName(arguments)` for example a method of the `slicer.mrmlScene` object can be called as: `slicer.mrmlScene.GetNumberOfNodesByClass('vtkMRMLTransformNode')`.
+Methods that have `Q_INVOKABLE` keyword next to them are available from Python (`virtual` and `override` specifiers can be ignored).
+  - `className` (for Qt classes): constructor, shows the arguments that can be passed when an object is created.
+Qt objects can be instantiated using `qt.QSomeObject()`.
+For example `myObj = qt.QComboBox()`.
+  - `New` (for VTK classes): constructor, never needs an argument.
+VTK objects can be instatiated using `vtk.vtkSomeObject()`.
+For example `myObj = vtk.vtkPolyData()`.
+  - `~className`: destructor, can be ignored, Python calls it automatically when needed when there are no more references to it.
+If a variable holds a reference to an object then it can be deleted by calling `del` or setting the variable to a new value.
+For example: `del(myObj)` or `myObj = None`.
+  - `SafeDownCast` (for VTK classes): not needed for Python, as type conversions are automatic.
-- Public Types: most commonly used for specifying enumerated values (indicated by `enum` type).
-These values can be accessed as `slicer.className.typeName`, for example `slicer.qSlicerMarkupsPlaceWidget.HidePlaceMultipleMarkupsOption`
+- Static Public Member Functions: can be accessed as `slicer.className.memberFunctionName(arguments)` for example: `slicer.vtkMRMLModelDisplayNode.GetSliceDisplayModeAsString(0)`.
-- Properties: these are values that are accessible as object attributes in Python and can be read and written as `objectName.propertyName`.
+- Properties (for Qt classes): these are values that are accessible as object attributes in Python and can be read and written as `objectName.propertyName`.
 For example:

   ```python
   >>> w = slicer.qSlicerMarkupsPlaceWidget()